amanda-araujo/comp-methods/README.md

 # 2022 Scientific Computing Intro

 Welcome!
 This is a demo repository with the example of a data analysis' project using R.
+This was developed during Computational Methods class \o/

 ## Project structure